-- Successful Completion of all Components of the Degree and 30 Academic Credits including 12 credits in required courses; 9 credits in elective courses; 9 credits for the Major Project - In the year in which a student plans to graduate information concerning matters related to commencement and submitting the final copy of the Major Project for publication will be provided. - All degrees are awarded at the annual Commencement in May. - No degree or diploma will be awarded unless all of a student's accounts with the seminary are paid in full. - - Doctor of Ministry Spiritual Retreat: This retreat is generally the 6th day of the Semester 1 intensive.
-Students who entered prior to 2016 are required to attend each year.
-Students entering in 2016 and onward are required to attend during their first two years, and may attend in subsequent years. - Doctor of Ministry Symposium: The purpose of the DMin Symposium, usually held in early April, is to recognize the contributions our doctoral students make to ministry and provide a context for the presentation of Doctoral Projects by candidates preparing for spring graduation.
-Annual attendance at the Doctor of Ministry Symposium is required for all students, either in person or electronically. - For students who entered the program prior to 2016, three gatherings are scheduled each year for students who have completed their required seminars.
-Students will provide an update on their Major Projects and offer one another mutual support.
-These are normally scheduled in November, February, and July.
-The fall and spring gatherings are mandatory; the summer gathering is optional.
-Specific dates are provided annually. - Requests to be excused from the Retreat, the Symposium, or the fall and spring post-seminar gatherings must be submitted in writing to the Chair of the Doctor of Ministry Committee.
+- Successful Completion of all Components of the Degree and 30 Academic Credits including 12 credits in required courses; 9 credits in elective courses; 9 credits for the Major Project - Doctor of Ministry Symposium: The purpose of the DMin Symposium, usually held in early April, is to recognize the contributions our doctoral students make to ministry and provide a context for the presentation of Doctoral Projects by candidates preparing for spring graduation.
+Annual attendance at the Doctor of Ministry Symposium is required for all students, either in person or electronically. - Requests to be excused from the Symposiummust be submitted in writing to the Chair of the Doctor of Ministry Committee.

 Unexcused absences will result in a review by the DMin Committee of the student's standing in the program.